 To be able to achieve high removal rates of pharmaceuticals from the water (99%+), there are a number of different processes that will accomplish this starting at the source which is mostly Wastewater Effluents.
 Wastewater plants have the capacity to remove 50% or more of targeted Pharmaceutical drugs through advanced treatment processes like Activated carbon filters, ozonation, advanced oxidation, and reverse osmosis filters.

-There is no one to check if Pharmaceuticals contaminants are arriving at your home in your drinking water that may contain trace amounts in it.
+There is no one to check if Pharmaceutical contaminants are arriving at your home in your drinking water that may contain trace amounts in it.
 According to the World Health Organization (WHO), most countries don’t have the capacity to monitor pharmaceutical drugs in drinking water for the availability of routine analytical technologies.
 Because of the diverse amounts of contaminants that are involved.

 When they target a pharmaceutical drug in surface water or somewhere else in the environment where drinking water is pulled from, they find it.
 Studies in the USA have detected very low levels of pharmaceuticals in samples taken from treated drinking water.
 Researchers have also found several pharmaceutical concentrations in tap water at very low concentrations ranging from nanograms to low micrograms per liter in several countries in Europe, including Germany, the Netherlands, and Italy.
 Meaning that it’s a worldwide problem.